saksaikot/next-js-by-example/next-js-by-example..md

 }
 ```

-Here we can see that the context has a params property and inside it slug property, but we need only this slug so we can destructure it at parameter section,ie:`{params:{slug}}`, using this slug we can pass it to `getPost` method to get the post by the url. now we can see the first post and the second post manually entering the url `localhost:3000/post/second-post`, because we did not setup second post link. but we can see that all are working as expected.
+Here we can see that the context has a params property and inside it slug property, but we need only this slug so we can destructure it at parameter section,ie:`{params:{slug}}`, using this slug we can pass it to `getPost` method to get the post by the url. now we can see the first post from home page link and the second post manually entering the url `localhost:3000/post/second-post`, because we did not setup second post link. but we can see that all are working as expected.

+## 010. Listing files in a folder

+In getStaticPaths we are manually providing the path or slug, and if we add a third-post.md then again we need add it manually, we can see that the slug array is the files in the `content/posts` folder, so if we can make a list from this files then we don't need to manually enter each slug. we can do this by reading the dir files using `readdir` method of node fs module. first we get all files and filter the files that endsWith `.md` then we need to remove the extension. so we can make a function `getSlugs` to get an array of all slugs.

+And in the post page we can use it in getStaticPaths to generate the list of path.Since the `getSlugs` method is returning slugs as array, we can map through it can generate the `params` of `slug` array.
+After we can see that we can access the third-post page, though we need to enter the url manually. and with this approach we just add the markdown file of our post and it simply added to our `getStaticPaths` function.